arsonistAnt/Marvelist/README.md

 #### BrowseFragment
-- Lazily loads a list of preview of comics (picture, title, description) in the UI.
+- Lazily loads a list of comics (picture, title, description) in the UI.
 - Handles long press interaction (Long press to save a comic to the reading list)

 #### ComicDetailsFragment
 - Shows a more detailed represenation of the comic thats been tapped on from the _Browse_ or _Reading List_ section.
 - This Fragment request more info about the comic from its ViewModel to display into the UI.
-- Displays author's name, list of creators involved in the comics, on sale date, foc date, etc.
+- Displays author's name, list of creators involved in the comic, on sale date, foc date, etc.

 #### ReadingListFragment
 - Shows a list of comics that's been saved to the local database.